jdgwf/epub-novel-tools/README.md

 **Note:** You'll have to restart your shell for pdflatex to show up for some reason I don't want to research.

 # Progress Tracking
 I've added functionality which will track your word count progress per day.
 A ./Progress directory will be created which will update the progress.tsv every time any progress is saved.
-Additionally, if the python3-matplotlib library is installed it'll create a PNG graph of your progress.
-You can install it by typing:
+Additionally, it'll create a PNG graph of your progress.

-    sudo apt-get install python3-matplotlib
+# Watchdog

-If not in Ubuntu:
+For 2018's NaNoWriMo I've added a watch function.
+To invoke this functionality just run:

-    pip3 install matplotlib
+        python3 enovel-project.py watch

-Might work.
+While running each time you save a file in the manuscript directory it'll display a wordcount, the difference since starting the watch function, and since the last file save.

-Otherwise only the TSV will be updated.
+To exit just Control-C as expected to close out of a CLI app.

 ## Usage
 Creation of a novel is simple.